 Severe TBI can impact nearly every facet of a person’s life and impair their ability to perform basic tasks.

-The following are some of the most common side effects of severe TBI:
+The following are some of the most common secondary effects of severe TBI:

 - Speech difficulties.
-Severe TBI often leads to speech difficulties such as aphasia, which causes problems with producing words.
-Some types of aphasia can even make speech impossible.
+Severe TBI often leads to speech difficulties such as aphasia, which can cause problems with understanding and/or producing words.

 - Swallowing problems.
 Another common effect of severe TBI is difficulty swallowing.
 Doctors call this phenomenon dysphagia.